V-Sekai-fire/aria-character-core/apps/aria_security/README.md

 - **All Aria Services**: Provides secure credentials and certificates via OpenBao's native HTTP API
 - **System Data Persistence Service**: For persistent backend storage of encrypted secret metadata
 - **Coordinate Service**: For authentication and authorization of service requests
-- **Kubernetes API**: For dynamic service account token generation and management
 - **Monitor Service**: For security audit logging and access pattern analysis